wcfrobert/wthisj/README.md

 ### `PunchingShearSection.rotate(angle)`

-This is an advanced feature.
-Rotate the section by a specified angle.
-Most Users would not need to call this method because the `auto_rotate` argument in `.solve()` is set to True by default.
-In other words, the section will be automatically rotated to its principal orientation prior to the stress calculation.
+Rotate the shear section by a specified angle.
+This is an advanced feature not needed in most cases because the `auto_rotate` argument in `.solve()` is set to True by default.
+In other words, sections will automatically be rotated to its principal orientation.
 Equilibrium check will NOT pass unless shear perimeter is in its principal orientation - because superposition of stress due to bi-axial moment is only valid when Ixy = 0.
 Refer to the theoretical background section for more info.

 **Arguments:**